practical-scientific-computing/practical-scientific-computing.github.io/mathematica/05-working_with_data.md

 ```

 Now you have saved this file and can use any other program to access it as you normally would.
-Ther are many file types you can export as shown here
+There are many file types you can export as shown here

 ```
 $ExportFormats